xuwei-k/sbt-ghpages/README.md

 ### How it works

-Behind the scenes, `sbt-ghpages` will create a new "sandbox" clone of your Git repository, with its location determined by the `GhPages.repository` setting key (by default set to a directory under `~/.sbt/ghpages`).
+Behind the scenes, `sbt-ghpages` will create a new "sandbox" clone of your Git repository, with its location determined by the `ghpagesRepository` setting key (by default set to a directory under `~/.sbt/ghpages`).
 Whenever you run `sbt ghpagesPushSite` it will copy your site content into that sandbox repository, commit it to the `gh-pages` branch, and push the branch to GitHub.